Kindergarten – Grade 5

 Math – In-depth understanding of math concepts and mastery of math facts are the goals of the lower school math program.
 In grades K – 4, we use Investigations in Number, Data, and Space as the base for hour-long daily math instruction by grade level.
 Grade 5 uses the Connected Math program at an advanced level.

 Science – Students develop powers of observation and the habits of scientific inquiry through twice-weekly sessions with our science teacher.
 Science happens both in the classroom and throughout our 77-acre outdoor classroom.
+Students in K-1 and 2-3 spend Friday afternoons in Muddy Boots Club.
+Read more here.

 We teach students how to use critique as a tool for improvement.
 They learn to impart and receive positive feedback to improve successive drafts of a piece of work.
 Analyzing the elements that make a piece excellent, and then receiving suggestions from peers and teachers, inspires students to strive for that highest level.
 This teaches students a life-long ability to self-reflect and work toward their personal best.